Blankeos/rust-practice/README.md

 5. [ ] Tried Passwords CLI - Recreation of my [Go implementation](https://github.com/Blankeos/tried-passwords-cli).
 6. [ ] HTTP Server - Simple HTTP server to understand networking and concurrency in Rust.
 7. [ ] Actix Server - API Server with a framework called Actix (Like Go's Fiber wrapped around HTTP standard libs).
 8. [x] Rspc Server - API Server but typesafe for TypeScript (like tRPC), expect it's in Rust!
 Very sick.
+My fave, except redirects are not gonna be typesafe.
+9. [x] Poem Server - API Server but easiest OAI integration so typesafe, Axum and Actix OAI integration is weird for me, here it's first class.
+Fixes my gripes with rspc, plus well maintained.
+But, you pretty much define redirects, streams, etc. Just standard web stuff.
-9. [ ] TCP Socket Chat - A console-based chat application using sockets to understand network communication.
+10. [ ] TCP Socket Chat - A console-based chat application using sockets to understand network communication.
-10. [ ] Random Quotes - A simple CLI application that fetches a random quote from the [API Ninjas Quotes](https://api-ninjas.com/api/quotes).
+11. [ ] Random Quotes - A simple CLI application that fetches a random quote from the [API Ninjas Quotes](https://api-ninjas.com/api/quotes).
-11. [ ] Tic Tac Toe - A simple Tic Tac Toe game with persistence.
+12. [ ] Tic Tac Toe - A simple Tic Tac Toe game with persistence.
-12. [ ] WebSocket Chat - A console-based chat application using WebSockets to understand network communication on browser.
+13. [ ] WebSocket Chat - A console-based chat application using WebSockets to understand network communication on browser.
-13. [ ] Static Site Generator - Converts markdown to HTML.
+14. [ ] Static Site Generator - Converts markdown to HTML.
-14. [ ] Tauri - Electron-like webview for Rust.
+15. [ ] Tauri - Electron-like webview for Rust.
-15. [x] GPUI_Hello - A simple `gpui` program (Zed's gui library) for practice.
+16. [x] GPUI_Hello - A simple `gpui` program (Zed's gui library) for practice.
-16. [x] GPUI_Input - A simple input field with `gpui` for practice.
+17. [x] GPUI_Input - A simple input field with `gpui` for practice.
-17. [ ] Todo GUI Application - A simple GUI application to manage tasks.
+18. [ ] Todo GUI Application - A simple GUI application to manage tasks.

 ### Notes